palantirnet/drupal-rector/README-automated-testing.md

 #### Functional tests

+@todo Describe how to run a functional test locally.
+Right now, it can only be done as part of the Github Action.

 Tests should be pretty simple.
 By default, the main test will test the entire `rector_examples` folder and report any differences.
 Tests can also be made for individual files.

 The functional tests make a copy of the file or folder we are going to test, so you don't have to worry about overwriting files in those directories.